-134. The provision of affordable housing is a significant issue in Maltby.
+132. The provision of affordable housing is a significant issue in Maltby.
 Whilst compared to many parts of the country the cost of a property to rent or buy in Maltby may appear to be relatively low, it remains a major barrier to local residents, especially to those on low incomes.
 According to the Government's Office for National Statistics, the average cost of a low-to-medium property in the parish was £108,500 (2017).
 Assuming a 15% deposit, those entering the property market in the area at that time would require a household income of £20,494 and savings of £18,275 (£16,275 for a 15% deposit, together with £2,000 for legal and moving costs), which is a challenge for many households.
 Further, at 18.5% the proportion of the housing stock which is socially rented, while just above the England and Wales average (17.7%), is well below the Rotherham average (21.5%).

-135. Consequently, people who wish to live in Maltby, including those with a local connection, may be unable to do so as they cannot find suitable accommodation either to buy or rent.
+133. Consequently, people who wish to live in Maltby, including those with a local connection, may be unable to do so as they cannot find suitable accommodation either to buy or rent.

-136. The Rotherham Local Plan sets out the detailed policy concerning the provision of affordable housing.
-This requires that sites of 10 dwellings or more, or developments with a gross site area of 0.5 hectares or more, should provide 25% affordable homes on site.
-If a commuted sum is taken in lieu of affordable housing delivery then the amount of this commuted sum is set as a percentage of the open market value of the required house type - and averages 40% of that open market value.
+134. The Rotherham Local Plan sets out the detailed policy concerning the provision of affordable housing.
+This requires that (i) sites of 10 dwellings or more, or developments with a gross site area of 0.5 hectares or more, should provide 25% affordable homes on site, and (ii) sites of less than 15 dwellings or developments with a gross site area of less than 0.5 hectares should provide 25% affordable homes on site, or a commuted sum of £10,000 per dwelling to contribute towards provision off-site.

-137. The evidence gathered does not support the Plan developing its own specific affordable housing policy as regards the proportion of newly built dwellings to be affordable, but does support national and local planning policies aimed at providing for affordable housing that clearly reflects and meets local (Maltby) housing need.
+135. The evidence gathered does not support the Plan developing its own specific affordable housing policy as regards the proportion of newly built dwellings to be affordable, but does support national and local planning policies aimed at providing for affordable housing that clearly reflects and meets local (Maltby) housing need.
 In particular, it underlines the importance and compelling case to, at the very least, meet local targets for affordable housing provision in the parish, especially in relation to the housing and Maltby Colliery allocations in the Rotherham Local Plan.
 Further, the Plan supports the prioritisation of local residents in the allocation of affordable housing in the parish.
 These were all major themes of the consultation.

-138. Further, the Town Council, in partnership with Rotherham MBC and other relevant parties, will keep a close eye on the issue of the demand for, and availability of, affordable housing in Maltby.
+136. Further, the Town Council, in partnership with Rotherham MBC and other relevant parties, will keep a close eye on the issue of the demand for, and availability of, affordable housing in Maltby.
 Should a clearly identified need for affordable homes be identified in the future, which cannot be addressed through local planning policies, other options to secure the provision of more affordable housing in the parish will be investigated.

 POLICY M4: AFFORDABLE HOUSING - Housing development proposals should comply with, and wherever possible exceed, Rotherham MBC requirements with regard to the provision of affordable housing.
-Affordable homes should be made available at social rent levels or for affordable home ownership to assist those people wishing to purchase a home 12.
+Affordable homes should be made available at social rent levels or for affordable home ownership to assist those people wishing to purchase a home15.

 The provision of smaller homes (3 bedrooms or less) and types that are suited to the needs of young people, young families, older people or those with a disability will be supported across all affordable housing tenures and types.
+The needs of local people should be prioritised.